 With Rodent Awareness Week underway, it’s important to familiarize yourself with the signs of rodent infestations as well as learn how you can prevent them.
 Ever notice that rat and mouse infestations are more common in the fall?
 As temperatures drop in autumn, rodents are driven indoors to seek warmth, food, and shelter.
 They also are infamous for being able to squeeze through an opening as small as the size of a dime, which is why it’s so important to implement rodent exclusion efforts throughout your property.
-Read on to learn some of Pratt Pest Management’s top tips for keeping rats and mice outside this fall and all year long!
+Read on to learn some of Western Exterminator, formerly Pratt Pest’s top tips for keeping rats and mice outside this fall and all year long!

 How to Rodent-Proof Your Home